Protection spells are a type of magic used in witchcraft to safeguard oneself or one’s loved ones from harm.

 The earth’s minerals yield many protective benefits.

-Hematite, amber, carnelian, or onyx are excellent choices for protection charms and rituals.
-To cast a protection spell, you may focus your intention onto the stone as you recite your incantation.
+Hematite, amber, carnelian, black tourmaline, or onyx are excellent choices for protection charms and rituals.
+To cast a protection spell, you may focus your intention on the stone as you recite your incantation.

 Carry the stone with you as an amulet or give it to a loved one.

 These stones may also be placed strategically around your home to create a protective barrier.
-To enhance their power, use them in a protective ritual before you set them up.
+Use them in a protective ritual to enhance their power before you set them up.

 Herbs and Flowers